15 Healthy Travel Snacks You Can Take On The Plane

 Choose a snack that is portable, will stay fresh, is sturdy and easily packed.
 An energy bar can be crammed in a carry-on, a ripe pear cannot.
 I look for gluten free snacks without added crap like artificial flavors, colors, high fructose corn syrup, etc. I aspire to paleo eating - most of the time - though I definitely make exceptions and I'm not ultra picky when traveling.

-You obviously can’t bring water from home, but you CAN purchase a bottle after you go through security.
+You obviously can’t bring water from home, but you CAN either bring your own (empty) water bottle or thermos and fill it after you go through security or purchase a bottle of water .
 I am happy to shell out $5+ for an over-priced bottle of water once I clear security so I have it just in case.
 It’s not that I’m worried about drinking my 64 ounces of water – I just want my own water if I need it.
-If a headache strikes, I can take an aspirin with no worries.
-If I am thirsty, I don’t have to wait for inflight beverage service.
+If a headache strikes, I can take a Motrin with no worries.
+If I’m thirsty, I don’t have to wait for in-flight beverage service.

 [Tweet "Check out these 15 healthy travel snacks you can take on the plane."]